Originally published Monday, May 29th, 2017

 Patients have the best access and greatest potential for team care coordination when IM (including acupuncture) is available in their usual health care facility.

-The Hospital Practice Handbook Project Resource is for all hospital practice IM practitioners, whether you work in a civilian, DoD, or VA facility.
+The Hospital Practice Handbook Project resource is for all hospital-based practice IM practitioners, whether you work in a civilian, DoD, or VA facility.
 These resources are general and collaborative.
 They are not facility-specific.
 They are profession-specific; specific to Integrative Medicine professionals, with emphasis on East Asian Medicine professionals.

-Contribute to my work of building this stepping-stone resource over the barriers into the health care facilities at the Hospital Practice Handbook website.
+Contribute to the work of building this stepping-stone resource over the barriers into health care facilities at the Hospital Practice Handbook Project website.

-This work supports the movement of integrative medicine as a part of modern medicine.
+This work supports the movement of integrative medicine as part of our modern health care system.

-*Blue Stars--each blue star represents one family member serving.
+*Blue Stars—each blue star represents one family member serving in the military.
 A blue star banner or flag can have up to 5 stars.
 If a servicemember dies, a smaller gold star is placed on top of the blue star.